azeemzaman/website/content/authors/admin/_index.md

 highlight_name: false
 ---

 I am a PhD student at Harvard University, advised by [Natesh Pillai](http://www.people.fas.harvard.edu/~pillai/).
 My primary research interest is the design and theory of MCMC.
 I have also done theoretical work related to distributed estimation.
+Before attending Harvard, I did a masters degree at in Statistical and Economic modeling at [Duke University](www.duke.edu).
+I studied under [Surya Tokdar](http://www2.stat.duke.edu/~st118/) in the [Department of Statistical Science](https://stat.duke.edu) and [Michelle Connolly](https://scholars.duke.edu/person/connolly) in the [Economics Department](https://econ.duke.edu).
+My BA is from the [University of Wisconsin-Madison](wisc.edu), where I doubled majored in mathematics and economics.
+I also participated in the [Russian Flagship Program](https://russianflagship.wisc.edu) as an undergraduate.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.